djjtyn/CIMilestoneProject1/README.md

 I had some issues with using the bootstrap grid system, in which the text would overlap the images or the images would overlap the text at some parts of the site when the screensize was made smaller.
 I deleted all the original bootstrap code I had coded and started again being more cautious which resolved this.<br>

 ### Images
-I changed a lot of images on the sites to images that were different from my wirestrap imaging ideas.
+I changed a lot of images on the site to images that were different from my wireframe imaging ideas.
 This was due to thinking that the images which I chose for my deployed project to be more aesthetically pleasing than my original ideas for the images.

 ### Layout
 I was originally going to keep all the sites text on the right hand side of the pages and all the sites pictures on the left hand side of the pages but I found that alternating these arrangements better suited the project.<br>